rwieruch/blog_robinwieruch_content/web-components-tutorial.md

 card = "img/posts/web-components-tutorial/banner_640.jpg"
 banner = "img/posts/web-components-tutorial/banner.jpg"
 contribute = "web-components-tutorial.md"
-headline = "A gentle introduction to Web Components"
+headline = "Web Components Tutorial for Beginners [2019]"

 summary = "In this Web Components tutorial, you will learn how to implement your first web component (custom elements) with HTML, CSS, and JavaScript.
 It is aimed at beginners who haven't used web components before."
 +++